 Triad has stayed true to its roots of creating a strong partnership between the EAP, the organization, and its employees.
 We pride ourselves on being a boutique EAP that is dedicated to guiding our clientele to a better place with warmth and respect -- employees as they contend with personal challenges, and leaders as they deal with employee performance problems, the death of an employee, a robbery, an assault, or a major accident.
 Supporting employees boosts a company’s bottom line … it’s also the right thing to do.

-Triad also strives to support the community in which we live and play be adopting a nonprofit.
+Triad also strives to support the community in which we live and play by adopting a nonprofit.
 We provide EAP services free of charge for two years for a local nonprofit.
-For Christmas, we identify a local organization to contribute our time and/or resources to.
+For Christmas, we identify a local organization to which to contribute our time and/or resources.
 Recent recipients of this include Western Colorado Suicide Prevention Foundation, Roice-Hurst Humane Society, and Homeward Bound of the Grand Valley.

 Triad strongly believes in contributing to our local communities through active participation on various nonprofit boards, events, and financial contributions.
 In particular, since we partner with human service organizations, we believe in financially supporting their efforts.
 Organizations we’ve contributed to in the past few years includes the Western Colorado Suicide Prevention Foundation, Western Colorado Congress, HopeWest Hospice and Palliative Care, the Tamarisk Coalition, the Hope Center, Aspen Strong Foundation, Friends First, Diabetes Counts, Grand Mesa Nordic Council, The House, Project Healing Waters, Colorado Discover Ability, Strive, Junior Service League of Grand Junction, Kiwanis, Fire Football Club, Western Colorado Human Resources Association, and the Roice-Hurst Humane Society.